hazelcast/hazelcast-python-client/README.md

 ## 1.3.
 Downloading and Installing

-Hazelcast Python client can be installed from [PyPI](https://pypi.org/project/hazelcast-python-client/) using pip.
+You can download and install the Python client from [PyPI](https://pypi.org/project/hazelcast-python-client/) using pip.
+Run the following command:

 ```
 pip install hazelcast-python-client
 ```

-Alternatively, it can be installed from source.
+Alternatively, it can be installed from the source using the following command:

 ```
 python setup.py install